LPCIC/elpi/LANGUAGE.md

 `mode` lets one reuse the same code in different modes.
-When an argument is in `input` no unification variable is instantiated (matching, TO BE CLARIFIED: CSC is for only directly, Enrico is leaning toward a simple no, code does "no").
+When an argument is in `input` no unification variable is instantiated, unless it comes from an output (non linear pattern).
+This is needed to make the `pp A A` line work.

 The mode directive has also the following effect on code generation

 - goal: parse/print/pp -> just run as is
 - hyp: pp -> index as pp, index as print and replace all occs of pp with print,